RomainBitard/crapettePrivacyPolicies/readme.md

 This agreement is governed by the laws of France, excluding its conflict-of-laws principles.
 The exclusive venue for any dispute relating to this agreement shall be in Tribunal de commerce, Toulouse, France.

-Unscripted Engineering built the Crapette app as an Ad Supported app.
+Unscripted Engineering built the Crapette and yellow dwarf apps as an Ad Supported app.
 This SERVICE is provided by Unscripted Engineering at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Crapette unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Crapette and yellow dwarf unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**